core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption succeeds and Observe is used, update the Recipient Replay Window, as described in {{sequence-numbers}}.

-6. Add decrypted options or payload to the decrypted response overwriting any outer E options (see {{coap-headers-and-options}}).
+6. Add decrypted options or payload to the decrypted response overwriting any outer E options (see {{protected-fields}}).
 The Object-Security option is removed.

    * If Observe is used, replace the Observe value with the 3 least significant bytes in the sequence number.